Boeing 747-400: Design effort

 Seven early customers, namely British Airways, Cathay Pacific, KLM, Lufthansa, Northwest, Qantas and Singapore Airlines, formed a consultative group to advise Boeing on the 747-400's design process.
-While the aircraft was planned as a new-technology upgrade, Boeing originally proposed minimal design changes in order to reduce development cost and retain commonality with existing models.
+While the aircraft was planned as a new-technology upgrade, Boeing originally proposed minimal design changes to reduce development cost and retain commonality with existing models.
 The airline consultative group sought more advanced changes, including a two-crew glass cockpit.
 As a result of airline input, the 747-400's new digital cockpit design featured cathode-ray tube (CRT) display technologies first employed on the 757 and 767.
 The autopilot was also changed to that of the 757 and 767; on the 747-400 a software update was added to allow an 'altitude intervention' mode.